econosopher/videogameinsightsR/README.md

 This package is under active development.
 If you encounter any issues or have suggestions, please file an issue on [GitHub](https://github.com/econosopher/videogameinsightsR).

+## Tests and Fixtures

+- Deterministic tests use `httptest2` fixtures recorded under `tests/testthat/vginsights.com/`.
+- To re-record fixtures, run `Rscript dev/record_fixtures.R` with a valid `VGI_AUTH_TOKEN` available.
+- Do not commit secrets; fixtures only contain request/response bodies and normalized URLs.

 ## License

 MIT License